-Deep Vein Thrombosis (DVT) Claims
+Deep Vein Thrombosis (DVT) Compensation Claims

 Call 0345 872 6666

-Deep Vein Thrombosis (DVT) Claims
+Deep Vein Thrombosis (DVT) Compensation Claims

-Contact us by calling 0345 872 6666 or complete our online enquiry form and we will be in touch at a time that is convenient for you.
+Speak to our knowledgeable team today to find out how we can help you to secure compensation and guide you at every step of the claims process.
+Contact JMW by calling 0345 872 6666, or complete our online enquiry form and we will be in touch at a time that is convenient for you.
 We are able to provide no win, no fee legal representation.

 How JMW Can Help

-You may be able to make a DVT compensation claim if it can be demonstrated you have received substandard care.
-Poor care includes cases where a risk assessment has not been carried out to evaluate your risk of developing the condition, or if preventative measures are not taken to ensure a person deemed at high risk does not develop DVT.
+Examples of negligence in this area can include cases where a risk assessment has not been carried out to evaluate your risk of developing the condition, or if preventative measures are not taken to ensure a person deemed at high risk does not develop DVT.
+Similarly, if you presented with symptoms and were not prescribed anticoagulant medication, this may represent negligence.

 JMW is one of the most experienced and respected clinical negligence solicitors in the UK.
 Headed by leading solicitor Eddie Jones, the team includes members of the Law Society’s specialist panel of clinical negligence solicitors.